 - Course forums

-And to manage your courses, you can:
+To manage your courses, you can:

-- View detailed reports in the back-end
+- View detailed reports in the backend

 - Create user groups, complete with special users assigned to manage each group

 - Send email notifications, including automatic triggers based on user activity